 A Little More About Me

 I’m on active duty in the United States Air Force.
-I’m happily married to my wonderful wife of 9 years.
+I’m happily married to my wonderful wife of 10 years.
 We recently adopted 2 children, for a total of 4 amazing children now.
 I’m a student of finance and productivity and I want to share what I have learned.
 I am passionate about helping people and serving others through this blog, in any way I can.
 I’m currently pursing my Bachelor’s in Economics, just for the fun of it.
 If you’re interested in learning how I make money though this blog, check out this guide that explains everything.
 Also be sure to read how I don’t make money with this blog, because I think that’s equally important.